| || |

 Slab Serif Fonts

-Linotype piece on slab serif faces, with its own classification into Clarendons, Contemporary Text Faces, Classic Text Faces, Standard-Bearers, and Massive Display Examples.
+Linotype piece on slab serif typefaces, with its own classification into Clarendons, Contemporary Text Faces, Classic Text Faces, Standard-Bearers, and Massive Display Examples.
 Slab serifs started in industrial England in the 19th century and are also called Egyptians.

 - Clarendons: The first Clarendon was introduced in 1845 by R. Besley&Co, The Fann Street Foundry.
-It is one of the more refined slab serif faces.
+It is one of the more refined slab serif typefaces.
 Monotype, Adobe and Linotype each have their own Clarendon families.

 - Contemporary Text Faces: PMN Caecilia (by Dutch typeface designer Peter Matthias Noordzij) starts off this list, followed by Diverda Serif, Aptifer Slab, Generis Slab, Amasis, Calvert, Chaparral, Compatil Letter, HoTom, ITC Officina Serif, Siseriff and Soho.